 Upon completion of our review of your mortgage application, we may issue a loan commitment letter which outlines the terms and conditions of our approval, or a letter stating the reason(s) for the denial of the application.
 The loan commitment letter may be extended at our discretion.
 Such commitment does not extend to the final rate to be charged.

 After receipt of a written and signed or an electronic signed Mortgage Loan or Home Improvement Loan application, we will approve or deny the application based on the following criteria:

 - Verification of employment.
 Term of employment and employment record.

-- Written verification of gross and net income, including wages, commissions, bonuses, dividends and interest.
+- Written verifications of gross and net income, including wages, commissions, bonuses, dividends and interest.
 Child support, alimony and/or government support payments will be considered only if voluntarily disclosed by the applicant.

 - Probability of loan repayment based on the following factors: